Professor Jonathan Rigg awarded Victoria Medal

 21 May 2020

-Professor Jonathan Rigg, Chair of Human Geography at the University of Bristol, has been recognised with the prestigious Victoria Medal from the Royal Geography Society.
+Professor Jonathan Rigg, Chair of Human Geography at the University of Bristol, has been recognised with the prestigious Victoria Medal from the Royal Geographical Society.

 The Victoria Medal recognises “conspicuous merit in research in geography" and has been given since 1902, in honour of the late Queen Victoria.